RegTech, Protection and Pensions - the Good, the Bad and the Ugly

 This event has been accredited by the Personal Finance Society and the CII and can be included as part of your CII CPD requirement should you consider it relevant to your professional development needs.

-Colin is a Chartered Financial planner and has worked for Prudential for 16 years.
-He started work in the Banking and Finance departments before becoming a Prudential Financial Adviser.
-For the last 12 years Colin has been a pension and retirement income specialist, pioneering Prudential's growth in the individual pension, income drawdown, and investment annuity market.
-Colin has also worked on the development of Prudential's current retirement and pension proposition.
+Colin is a Chartered Financial Planner and a Fellow of the Personal Finance Society.
+He has worked for Prudential for 19 years starting in the Banking and Finance departments before becoming a Prudential Financial Adviser.
+For the last fifteen years Colin has been a pension and retirement income specialist, pioneering Prudential's growth in the Individual pension & Income drawdown market.
 Colin regularly represents Prudential, speaking at seminars and conferences to financial advisers across the United Kingdom.
+When he’s not working for Prudential Colin volunteers his time as Chairman of the Thames Valley Personal Finance Society, trains regularly at Tae Kwon-do and when he gets time loves to cycle.

 Company: Canada Life